Who are we? An eco-alternative, a permaculture farm, an eco-village

 A different way to live and learn together

 The project is evolving on a more social level with the participation of so many volunteers.
-There are on average 15 people living on the farm.
+There are currently on average 10-15 volunteers and 7 Pigadians (permanent members) living on the farm.
 They get to know and understand each other by sharing so much.
 We are open-minded and don´t discriminate.
 It is a place of exchange.

 Organizing the living and working together has become a fun and exciting challenge.
 Community living involves an exchange of knowledge, practices, and general life experiences.
 This sharing is now at the heart of our purpose.

-People often come with a need to find meaning, some have felt loneliness and are burnt out or just disillusioned by the standard urban lifestyle and consumerist/productivist values.
+People often come to Dio Pigadia with a need to find meaning, some have felt loneliness and are burnt out or just disillusioned by the standard urban lifestyle, conventional agriculture and consumerist/productivist values.
 They need a place to share, a place for bonding, for dreaming.
 A place to act and feel useful.

-They come here tired and leave full of good energy, thankful for the experience.
+Many come tired and leave full of good energy, thankful for the experience.
 This might be the main function of a project like this, to heal and give hope.

 It is hard to grasp the magic happening here.
 Come check it out for yourself: it has become a place of hope for the future where people get inspired and believe in an alternative for the future.